ray-project/ray/doc/source/ray-job-submission/overview.rst

 - **Package**: A collection of files and configurations that defines an application thus allows it to be executed in a different environment remotely (ideally self-contained).

-- **Job**: A Ray application that can successfully execute on a user laptop, also can be submitted to a remote entity with specs such that its execution and lifetime is beyond a single ray cluster.
+- **Job**: A Ray application that will be submitted to a Ray cluster for execution.
+Once a job is submitted, it runs once on the cluster to completion or failure.
+Retries or different runs with different parameters should be handled by the submitter.
+Jobs are scoped to the lifetime of a ray cluster.
-Open source Ray will have the functionality to run jobs, but not manage them outside of a cluster.

 - **Job Manager**: An entity that manages the lifecycle of a Job and potentially multiple ray clusters, such as scheduling, killing, polling status, getting logs, and persisting inputs / outputs.
-Should be highly available (HA) by default
+Should be highly available (HA) by default.
 Can be any framework with these abilities, such as Airflow.

+Within the context of job submission, the packaging part is equivalent to runtime environment.

+Entrypoint:
+Runtime Environment:

 **The goal of Ray job submssion is to provide a lightweight mechanism for user to submit their locally developed and tested application to a running local / remote ray cluster, thus enable user to package, deploy, and manage their ray application as jobs, with pluggable job manager of their choice.**